-According to William Fogarty, MDT district administrator, as flaggers and signals adjust to the traffic flow and improve communication, delays should to work down to the 15-minute range.
+According to William Fogarty, MDT district administrator, as flaggers and signals adjust to the traffic flow and improve communication, delays should continue to work down to the 15-minute range.
 If long delays continue, MDT will explore other options to help commuters.

 “MDT will never ask the public to add hours to their commute for a project,” Fogarty said.
 “We are working as hard as we can to adjust in the short-term.”

 MDT officials said on Aug.
 14 that they visited with contractors in the canyon to assess the backup and address causes for the extended delays.